kushal-10/aragog/README.md

 # aragog
-SDF and URDF files for ARAGOG.
+SDF and Launch files for ARAGOG.